 The benefits of dry shampoo at a glance

 Running late in the morning?
-Shampooing, blow-drying and styling will most likely blow up your schedule.
+Shampooing, blow-drying and styling will most likely ruin your schedule.
 The solution: dry shampoo.
 This wonder weapon will make your hair look freshly washed in an instant.
-New formulas boast extracts of cotton and aloe vera to gently remove oils and add a wonderfully fresh scent to your hair.
+The dry shampoo formula gently removes oils and adds a wonderfully fresh scent to your hair.
 And there are even a variety of dry shampoos to meet your different hair needs.
-They promise – in addition to the desired instant-clean-effect: volume, shine or suppleness.
+They promise – in addition to the desired instant-clean-effect - volume, shine, or suppleness.
 This super-fast cleaning potion also makes for a great styling product, it delivers added grip to help make different hairstyles a reality.

 - Put a towel around your shoulders and brush your hair well.